 Herpes esophagitis causes inflammation and irritation in the esophagus.
 As a result, a person might experience:

 - heartburn or chest pain

-- sores in the back of the throat or in or around the mouth
+- sores in the back of the throat

-The sores in the mouth are called herpes labialis or cold sores.
+The sores on or near the mouth are called herpes labialis, or cold sores.

 According to the Centers for Disease Control and Prevention (CDC), in the United States in 2015–2016:

-- 47.8 percent of people aged 14 to 49 years had HSV-1
+- 47.8% of people aged 14–49 years had HSV-1

-- 11.9 percent of people aged 14 to 49 years had HSV-2
+- 11.9% of people aged 14–49 years had HSV-2

 Although the condition is rare, herpes esophagitis is usually identifiable when the symptoms occur in a person with a weakened immune system.

-- Biopsy which involves taking a tissue sample from the esophagus and analyzing it under a microscope
+- a biopsy, which involves taking a tissue sample from the esophagus and analyzing it under a microscope

 - stopping smoking